Scroll To See More Images

 If it’s gorgeous home decor, spa-like bath and body products or stunning accessories you crave, head on over to Latinx-owned Ceremonia, where pieces are handcrafted in Bali by local artisans.
 The brand also creates beautiful dreamcatchers—from which, 20% of the proceeds go to supporting local organizations in both Bali and Los Angeles.

 Peach Box Co.

 Treat someone you love (or yourself) with one of the incredible gift boxes from Peach Box Co.
-Whether it’s a gift for a wannabe chef, someone who needs a calm day (Their “Just Chill” box is gorgeous!) or a treat for a new bride, you’ll find curated sets for each and every occasion in your life.
+Whether it’s a gift for a wannabe chef, someone who needs a calm day (Their “Sunshine” box is gorgeous!) or a treat for a new bride, you’ll find curated sets for each and every occasion in your life.

 While Chloe, the owner of Barrio Letterpress, actually specializes in creating stunning stationery for weddings, brands or just for yourself, she also has a small shop on the site where you can snag a few goods—like a Manifesting Magic Kit.
 For all things stationery, Barrio Letterpress should be your new go-to.

 Lila Suds Foaming Bath Bomb

 Give yourself a mini spa day with one of the foaming bath bombs, bath salts or seriously gorgeous artisan soaps from Lila Suds.
 Everything is handcrafted with an eco-friendly initiative, so go ahead and stock up on some items for yourself (and a friend, if you’re feeling generious).